The COVID-19 vaccine is safe and effective. It gives you the best protection against coronavirus.

 - People who are eligible for Carer’s Allowance - find out more

-Age 12-15: Children aged 12 to 15 in England will be offered one dose of the Pfizer/BioNTech COVID-19 vaccine in September 2021.
+Age 12-15: Children aged 12 to 15 in England are being offered one dose of the Pfizer/BioNTech COVID-19 vaccine.
 Healthy children will primarily receive their COVID-19 vaccination in their school with alternative provision for those who are home schooled, in secure services or specialist mental health settings.
-Further information about this rollout will be published shortly.
+During the October half term the NHS is running local vaccination centres for 12-15 year olds so that they can book an appointment and come along with their parents if they wish

 Age 16-17: People within three months of turning 18 can now book their vaccine appointment online through the National Booking system.
 For all other 16 and 17 year olds, please wait until you are invited to have your vaccine by your local GP, or visit your local walk-in vaccination centre.